 They’re so good – and good for you, especially when compared to the chocolate truffles.
 Raisins, figs, and raw almonds are even considered to be among some of the most nutrient dense foods by The World’s Healthiest Foods.
 This would also be a fun recipe to get kids involved with – they could help roll the truffles and coat them in cocoa powder or coconut.

 I got the gift boxes from Michael’s with one of their 40% off coupons, so they ended up being about 50 cents each.
-It came with the pre-cut tissue paper, which really looks nice.
+It came with the pre-cut tissue paper, which is an extra fun touch.

 A note about the cocoa powder – I tried both dutch processed cocoa powder and regular cocoa powder and found that the dutch processed cocoa powder was too bitter for my liking.